OracleCPS/ATPworkshop/READMe.md

 [Introduction to Oracle Integration Cloud](https://github.com/KseniiaRyuma/HCM_to_EBS_integration/blob/master/oic100.md)

 This lab walks through how to spin up an OIC instance and other basics.
 It also goes through another use case.
+For this lab you can stop after you spin up OIC and arrive at the home page.

 [Creating a generic REST adapter](https://github.com/OracleCPS/oic-intro/blob/master/tutorial101.md)

-This short tutorial explains how to create a generic REST adapter.
+This short tutorial explains how to create a generic REST adapter in OIC.
+You will need this adapter in lab 200.

 ## Notes for instructors

 ### **STEP 1**: These tables need to be created within the ATP instance

-Copy the commands below and run them in SQL Developer
+Copy the commands below and run them in SQL Developer when connected to the ATP database.

 ```
 CREATE TABLE Market (